 - Wooden eggs like these – source Amazon

 - Assorted Burlap ribbon, lace and raffia ribbon – source Amazon and Michael’s

-- Glue gun – These are a dime a dozen, but I like the Arrow brand cordless one.
+- Glue gun – These are a dime a dozen, but I like the Arrow brand cordless glue gun.
 If you use a glue gun a lot, cordless can be well worth a few extra dollars.

 How to Assemble wooden Easter eggs

 Each DIY wood Easter egg only takes a few minutes to make.